IELTS Cue Card Sample 36 - Describe a bad weather experience you have had

-It was probably July of 2010 and it was a rainy reason when I had to experience a bad weather and the experience was so bad that I still remember it clearly.
+It was probably July of 2014 and it was a rainy reason when I had to experience bad weather condition and the experience was so bad that I still remember it clearly.
 Our local area was a comparatively low area, and the rainy reason often caused us trouble.

 There was nothing to do and we found that people in our locality have waked up and had been busy to move their furniture to safe places.
 In the meantime, the water level has reached to well over our floor and most of our furniture was staying in the water.

-I was not quite grown up then and I felt a great anxiety because of the sudden hit if the flood.
-My parents tried to console me and assured me that we will be safe in few hours.
-But my gut feelings told me that things are not going to be okay.
+I was not quite grown up then and I felt great anxiety because of the sudden hit of the flood.
+My parents tried to console me and assured me that we will be safe in a few hours.
+But my gut feeling told me that things are not going to be okay.
 I felt helpless and prayed to God so that he takes away the water from our house.
 This was the first time when I noticed the devastating form of the flood.
 As it was the first flood experience in my life, I could not imagine what was happening and how would we get away from it.
-The night was sleepless and the next morning we took the valuable furniture and other belonging to one of our relative’s house who stayed at the 6th floor of a building.
-We kept the rest of the furniture in our house in the flood water.
+The night was sleepless and the next morning we took the valuable furniture and other belonging to one of our relative’s house who stayed on the 6th floor of a building.
+We kept the rest of the furniture in our house in the floodwater.

 My parents sent me to my grandfather’s house which was in a different city where flood did not hit and after few days they also came there to get rid of the flood.
 We stayed at our grandfather’s house for about 15 days and returned home after the floor water decreased and went away.

 Q. What are the main seasons in your country?

 Q. What environmental changes have you noticed in your country?